 Perfecto Mobile had the “perfect” business plan: to provide automated testing for mobile and web apps set to compete within their respective business spaces.
 The problem was that their sales development representatives (SDRs) were handling too much user traffic without getting significant leads.

 Specifically, the leads that the business was supposed to be dealing with weren’t handled properly, while users outside the company’s target audience kept flowing in.

 After implementing a chatbot in tandem with a shift in website information focus, Perfecto was able to get incremental improvements over the following months.
 Its SDRs no longer have to handle queries one by one, but only those that are very highly likely to generate a sales lead, because the chatbots have effectively filtered the list and streamlined the process.
 The rest of the other users are “routed” outside the system, either by quickly resolving a query or analyzing the user’s representative service size.

-Charter Communications Case Study: ROI Increased Five-fold in Half a Year
+5. Charter Communications: ROI Increased Five-fold in Half a Year

 - Chatbot Provider: Next IT (case study)

 - Industry: Telco services (Cable, Internet)

 - Specific Result Achieved: Doubled processing speed, resulting in exponential ROI.